Robert McKimson

 Robert Porter McKimson Sr. (October 13, 1910 – September 29, 1977) was an American animator and illustrator, best known for his work on the Looney Tunes and Merrie Melodies series of cartoons from Warner Bros.
 Cartoons and later DePatie–Freleng Enterprises.
-He wrote and directed many animated cartoon shorts starring Bugs Bunny, Daffy Duck, Porky Pig, Foghorn Leghorn, Hippety Hopper, and The Tasmanian Devil, among other characters.
-He was also well known for defining Bugs Bunny's design in the 1943 short Tortoise Wins by a Hare.
+He wrote and directed many animated cartoon shorts starring Bugs Bunny, Daffy Duck, Porky Pig, Foghorn Leghorn, Hippety Hopper, Speedy Gonzales, and the Tasmanian Devil, among other characters.
+He also developed Bugs Bunny's design in the 1943 short Tortoise Wins by a Hare.

+Early life

+After he was born in Denver, Colorado, on October 13, 1910, McKimson's family variously lived in Wray, Colorado, Los Angeles, and Canadian, Texas, before settling in Los Angeles in 1926.
+From 1927 to 1928, McKimson and his brother Tom illustrated a prospective children's book written by their mother titled Mouse Tales, the characters of which were notably similar to those of Walt Disney cartoons (e.g. Mickey Mouse).
+These drawings entered storage in the 1930s, resurfacing six decades later.

 Career

+In mid-1929, Robert was offered a job at Walt Disney Studio as an assistant animator to Dick Lundy, while Tom apprenticed under Norm Ferguson.
+According to Tom, Disney animators attending Otis Art Institute with him recommended him, while Robert said they were hired after an aunt from Denver met Disney at a party.
+According to Robert, the studio included less than 30 people, comprising nine animators, each with one assistant.
+After three months, the brothers received a raise from $18 to $25.
+Despite little extant evidence, Lundy corroborated that the McKimsons worked for Disney.

-Born in Denver, Colorado, McKimson spent ten years gaining an art education at the Lukits School of Art.
-The McKimson family moved to California in 1926 and he then worked for Walt Disney as an assistant animator to Dick Lundy, stayed with Disney's studio for a year and then joined the Romer Grey Studio located in Altadena, California, in 1930, a would-be animation shop started by the son of Western author Zane Grey, and financed by Zane Grey's wife.
-Several cartoons were animated at the Romer Grey Studio, but due to the Great Depression, the studio was unable to close a distribution deal.
-None of the shorts were released, with only a handful of them being completed (only one of them is known to exist today).
+In 1930, the brothers were offered a higher salary at an Altadena studio planned by Romer Grey, the oldest son of Western author Zane Grey.
+The Romer Grey Studio produced several cartoons, four featuring Binko the Bear Cub, developed by the McKimsons and bearing strong similarities to Mickey Mouse.
+Due to the Great Depression, Grey's studio was unable to close a distribution deal.
+No shorts were released, with only a handful completed (and only one known to survive).

-At the same time he began working for Grey, McKimson was hired by Hugh Harman and Rudolf Ising, first doing the ink-and-paint duties for the first Looney Tunes, then becoming an in-betweener before becoming an animator by 1931, when the Romer Grey Studio shut down.
+At the same time he began working for Grey, McKimson was hired by Hugh Harman and Rudolf Ising, first doing ink-and-paint duties for the first Looney Tunes, then becoming an in-betweener before becoming an animator by 1931, when the Romer Grey Studio shut down.
 At that time he had an accident that gave him a concussion.
 As a result, he was able to visualize better, thus increasing his production and animation.
 He was the head animator and go-to guy in the late 1930s at the studio, which overwhelmed him.
 Eventually he worked exclusively with Bob Clampett.
 He was offered a directorial position by Leon Schlesinger in 1938, but declined, allowing the position to go to animator Chuck Jones.
-He accepted his own directorial position in late 1944, when Frank Tashlin left Warner Bros. to direct live-action films.
+He eventually accepted his own directorial position in late 1944, when Frank Tashlin left Warner Bros. to direct live-action films.